-The Columbia Combined Panel is a genetic test that evaluates changes in your DNA that might be the cause of your clinical condition.
+The Columbia Combined Panel is a genetic test that evaluates changes in your child's DNA that might be the cause of your child's clinical condition.
 A gene is an individual unit of DNA.
 Exons are the most important regions of the gene that provide the instructions for the body to make proteins and chemicals that allow it to function properly.
 Changes in genes, called mutations, can lead to disease.
 The Columbia Combined Panel tests for exons of many genes at the same time.
-The genes are chosen based on their known role in disease that cause symptoms like yours.
+The genes are chosen based on their known role in diseases that cause symptoms similar to your child's symptoms.
 Because this test examines a larger portion of the genetic material than traditional tests, it might discover the cause of disease in cases where other tests were inconclusive.
-Because the Columbia Combined Panel is more complicated than prior genetic testing you may have had, the consent and ordering process must be thorough and will be done with the assistance of a genetic counselor and/or your doctor.
+Because the Columbia Combined Panel is more complicated than prior genetic testing your child may have had, the consent and ordering process must be thorough and will be done with the assistance of a genetic counselor and/or your doctor.